ACG Health & Center for Integrative Medicine

 To successfully treat patients and make informed aftercare recommendations, staff at Caron strive to understand the root causes of each patient’s symptoms to create a comprehensive treatment plan.
 In some cases, that may require psychological testing to clarify the diagnosis and better understand the relationship between substance use disorder and a patient’s mental and cognitive health.

-The psychology department at Caron offers testing and assessment as part of our comprehensive treatment programming for adolescents, adults, and older adults.
-Psychological testing is available, as needed, to address specific referral questions.
+The psychology department at Caron offers testing and assessment as part of our comprehensive treatment programming for adults and older adults.
+Psychological testing is available, by referral, to address specific diagnostic questions.
 These may include, but are not limited to:

 Participation in psychological assessment provides the patient an opportunity to develop a greater understanding of his/her cognitive and psychological functioning.
 Most importantly, testing helps to identify areas of concern and target evidence-based interventions that will guide the treatment plan.

-Interns will participate in a six-month rotation with a focus on psychological testing and assessment.
 Interns will have the opportunity to learn, administer, score, and interpret self-report, projective, neuropsychological, and cognitive measures.
-They will be exposed to the role that psychological testing plays on a variety of units and patient populations within Caron’s continuum of care.
 Interns are required to complete at least two integrated testing batteries/reports and attend weekly testing consultation and supervision meetings.
 Interns will utilize testing results to provide feedback and recommendations to patients, their families, and the interdisciplinary treatment team, which includes physicians, psychiatrists, psychologists, counselors, nurses, and other disciplines.

 As outlined in the Site Affiliation Agreement with Agency, the College/Consortium of each Intern is required to attest to current and primary verification of the following documents.
 All documents are to be housed at the College/Consortium; however, Agency requests the right to access copies at our request.
 These are required by Agency prior to any Intern beginning his/her observation.
 The psychology department admin staff will also maintain a copy of these documents.